ironhack-labs/lab-javascript-basic-algorithms/README.md

   - Identify expected code behavior by reading and understanding test results and errors.
   - Declare and invoke functions using function declaration, function expression, and arrow function syntax.
   - Use the `return`  keyword to return a value from a function.
-  - Pass primitive value as arguments to functions.
+  - Pass primitive values as arguments to functions.
   - Pass arrays to functions as arguments.
   - Access items stored in arrays using the indexes,
   - Add, remove and check for items in an array using the index and array methods (`unshift`, `push`, `splice`, `shift`, `pop`, `indexOf`, and `includes`).